Jose Antonio Vargas: Immigration law advocacy

 On July 15, 2014, Vargas was arrested by immigration authorities while trying to leave the border town of McAllen, Texas.Journalist-turned-immigration activist Jose Antonio Vargas detained at Texas airport, J. Freedom du Lac, The Washington Post, July 15, 2014.
 Vargas was there for a vigil organized by United We Dream, outside a shelter for recently released Central American migrants.
 He had a camera crew from Define American with him to interview and film undocumented immigrant minor children from Central America.
-Vargas later wrote that he did not realize until he was there that he would have to cross through a U.S. Customs and Border Protection checkpoint in order to leave the Rio Grande Valley.
+Vargas later wrote that he did not realize until he was there that he would have to cross through a U.S. Customs and Border Protection checkpoint to leave the Rio Grande Valley.
 He went through airport security with his Philippine passport and a pocket-size copy of the United States Constitution.
 Initially, he was cleared by the Transportation Security Administration, but a border agent took his passport, reviewed his documents, asked him some questions, placed him in handcuffs, and escorted him to the McAllen Border Patrol station for further questioning.
 He was released later that day.
 A statement followed that the release was because he had no history of criminal activity.

-PEN Center USA announced in July 2014 that they are giving Vargas their 2014 Freedom to Write award for immigration advocacy in his writing.
+PEN Center USA announced in July 2014 that they are giving Vargas their 2014 Freedom to Write Advocacy Network award for immigration advocacy in his writing.

 In June 2018, Vargas received criticism for circulating an image of a little boy crying behind a fence on Twitter, using the caption "This is what happens when a government believes people are 'illegal.'
 Kids in cages."
 It garnered more than 35,000 likes and 24,000 retweets.
 It was later discovered that the image was sourced from a private Facebook account and was taken out of context, as the photo was actually from a staged protest against U.S. President Trump's immigration policy in Dallas, Texas, on June 10, 2018.
 Vargas received many calls to remove the photo from Twitter, including from actor Misha Collins who said Vargas was guilty of "the same misinformation as Trump and you are giving fodder to the other side."
 Vargas, however, stood by his original tweets, saying "Read what I wrote.
 All I said [about] the photo was this is what happens when a gov't considers people 'illegal.'"